 If everything looks good, you then complete an application, open the account, and deposit funds.
 Once your account is up and running, you can use a variety of tools to monitor your portfolio and track the progress of your goals over time.
 While robo-advisors can be used for any goals, from saving for a house to saving for your kids’ college education, they are used primarily to save for retirement.

 If you are currently disciplined in managing your personal finances, keeping a consistent budget, and have a fundamental understanding that over time the stock market will rise and fall, then a robo-advisor may be a good fit.
 You will be able to fully appreciate the retirement and goal-planning tools provided to you, which will enhance your financial prowess.

 On the contrary, if you are uncomfortable with the stock market and periods of financial uncertainly, such as bear markets, then a robo-advisor may not be an appropriate choice for you.
 While goal-planning tools and risk-tolerance questionnaires help encourage staying on course, you ultimately have control of the reins.
 This means you will have the ability to log in at any time and change your risk tolerance, which in turn will completely shift your portfolio holdings or encourage you to close the account altogether.

 Fortunately for all investors, the robo-advisor space is evolving at a very fast pace.
 Competition has yielded a variety of new entrants in the past year, each with their own take on goal planning on portfolio construction.
-Furthermore, several robo-advisors have launched or are in the process of launching, optional upgrades to access low-cost human advice.
+Furthermore, nearly all robo-advisors follow a fiduciary standard and several robo-advisors have launched or are in the process of launching, optional upgrades to access low-cost human advice.